open-dynamic-robot-initiative/robot_fingers/doc/singularity.rst

 This will, however, be influenced by your local setup as environment variables are exported and the home directory is mounted by default.
-Further the current working directory from which singularity is run is also bound inside the container.
+Further the current working directory from which Apptainer is run is also bound inside the container.

 This default behaviour is often convenient but can cause issues in some cases.